airdest/3DGameModTools/README.md

 # Acknowledgements
 Thanks a lot to bob3b, DarkStarSword, for tutorial and code reference!

-Thanks alot to Helixmod, and chiri for open sourcing 3dmigoto！
+Thanks a lot to Helixmod, and chiri for open sourcing 3dmigoto！

-Thanks for SilentNightSound'GIMI for code reference!
+Special thanks for SilentNightSound'GIMI for code reference and his GIMI version 3dmigoto which can make a large amount of game to enable 18+ mod!